-Georgie Frost is joined in the studio by Share Radio's Senior Analyst Ed Bowsher.
-Today on the agenda, they discuss even more strikes, now by cleaners on Great Western Railway.
-Plus money wiring scams.
+Georgie Frost is joined in the studio by Share Radio's very own Senior Analyst Ed Bowsher.
+Today on the agenda, they discuss the new NHS app diagnosing patients.
+Plus a headteacher in Essex fining parents from £60 if their child arrives to school late.
 All these stories and more on The News Review.

 We may not particularly happy in our careers as a nation.
 A recent study has found more than a quarter were bored with their current job whilst 40% rated their happiness below 5 out of 10.
 Despite the widespread dissatisfaction though very few people are actually making any steps to change their jobs.
 To find out what options are available Georgie was joined on the line by Director of Online Learning at the University of Derby, Julie Stone.